 Seems that after Microsoft released the new build 10041 for Windows 10 Technical Preview a lot of audio issues have been fixed including the Realtek static noise issue and also a lot of USB audio issues like the “Rode Podcaster” microphone.
 But you will find out what fixes are included in this new build of Windows 10 and also how to make your update to the new build by reading the lines below.

-Tutorial for fixing the audio issues in Windows 10 Technical Preview
+How to fix audio issues in Windows 10 Technical Preview?

-- USB audio issues including the problems you may of had with the Rode Podcaster microphone.
+- USB audio issues including the problems you may have had with the Rode Podcaster microphone.

 - HDMI audio issues on the Surface Pro 3 in this new build are now fixed.